-Container-Based LNG-Cold Ironing Trial a Success, Says Becker [VIDEO]
+Container-Based LNG Cold Ironing Trial a Success, Says Becker [VIDEO]

 EMEA News

-Container-Based LNG-Cold Ironing Trial a Success, Says Becker [VIDEO]
+Container-Based LNG Cold Ironing Trial a Success, Says Becker [VIDEO]

 Becker is confident its container-based LNG PowerPac can be successful on the market.
 Image Credit: Becker Marine Systems